Breadcrumb

 • Sturdy walking shoes: Even if you’re not a keen hiker, you’ll probably find yourself exploring a few trails, so a comfy pair of shoes is a must.
 If you’re planning on hiking, definitely make sure you have some waterproof hiking shoes in case you need to cross any fjords, or it rains.

 • Sun protection: The New Zealand sun is no joke.
 Pack sunscreen, a hat, and sunglasses to protect yourself from those strong UV rays.
-There’s a common saying in New Zealand that if you stand directly in the sunlight you’ll burn fast, but step in the shade and you’ll need a jacket.
+There’s a common saying in New Zealand that if you stand directly in the sunlight, you’ll burn fast, but step in the shade and you’ll need a jacket.
 Whilst this is an obvious exaggeration, making sure you have sun protection is important!

 • Cash: Most of New Zealand has caught up with the times of having cashless only pay terminals, but there will still be some venues and experiences that require cash.
 So making sure you have some New Zealand cash on hand is highly recommended for those situations where you need it.